codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 ### Create bank transaction

-Use the Create bank transactions(WHERE IS THIS ISH) endpoint to deposit the total amount (including the repayment, fees, and any interest) into the lender's bank account.
+Use the [Create bank account transactions](/lending-api#/operations/create-bank-transactions) endpoint again to deposit the total amount (including the repayment, fees, and any interest) into the lender's bank account.

 ```http
 post trasaction
 ```
 ### Create transfer

-Next, transfer the money from the borrower's bank account to the lenders's bank account using the Create transfer(THIS ALSO DOES NOT EXIST???) endpoint to record the loan repayment amount.
+Next, use the [Create transfer](/lending-api#/operations/create-transfer) endpoint again - this time to record the loan repayment amount.
 Note that you are performing a transfer *from* the borrower's account Id *to* the lender's account Id.

 ```http
 post transfer